emdb-empiar/sfftk/docs/converting.rst

 Changing The Primary Descriptor
 ===============================

-The EMDB-SFF data model provides for four possible geometrical descriptors: contours (contourList), meshes (meshList), shape primitives (shapePrimitiveList) and 3D volumes (threeDVolume).
+The EMDB-SFF data model provides for four possible geometrical descriptors: `meshes (meshList), shape primitives (shapePrimitiveList)` and `3D volumes (threeDVolume)`.
 In some cases, e.g., IMOD segmentations, more than one geometrical descriptor may have been specified for the same segmentations.
-The mandatory <primaryDescriptor/> field specifies the main geometrical descriptor to be used when performing conversions and other processing tasks.
+The mandatory `<primaryDescriptor/>` field specifies the main geometrical descriptor to be used when performing conversions and other processing tasks.
 Only valid values are allowed; otherwise a ValueError is raised.

 .. code:: bash